 Desktop Sharing enables administrators to connect and control remote Windows and Mac desktops in the LAN and WAN.
 Accessing computers at a remote location in WAN can be either through VPN or through Internet.
 It is a web-based tool enabling access from anywhere in the LAN without requiring any native client.
 It allows almost all operations to be performed on the remote desktop.

 Desktop Central provides a web-based access to the remote computers.
-This means that a remote connection can be established from anywhere and does not require client software to be installed in order to access remote desktops.
+This means that a remote connection can be established from anywhere and it does not require any additional client software to be installed other than the Desktop Central agent in order to access remote desktops.
 The administrators can also establish connection through a VPN to take control of a remote desktop.
 It also avoids dependencies with other technologies like Java or ActiveX and can also control a computer from tablets.

 When connecting to remote computers using remote desktop sharing option, the adminstrators can opt to get user's permission before connecting to their desktop.
 A request pops up on the user's screen requesting remote access.
 This ensures user's privacy.

 Desktop Central supports accessing a remote desktop either using ActiveX or Java plug-ins.
 This enables accessing a remote desktop from any browser such as,Internet Explorer, Firefox, and Flock.

 Desktop Central allows you to remotely access desktops and transfer files between them.
 The remote desktop sharing mechanism supports remote login to any desktop on the network user a user account that has remote control privileges.
 Files are transferred across domains and workgroup using the Active-X Viewer and Java viewers.
 And the entire process is fast, reliable, and secure.